ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/pivoting/index.md

 __Filtering on any other column:__
 1. Using the filters tool panel, deselect **1** using the **Gold** column filters
-2. Observe how in this case, some rows are hidden, and some of the pivot values change.
+2. Observe how in this case, some rows are hidden, and some pivot values change.

 <grid-example title='Filtering With Pivot' name='filter' type='generated' options='{ "enterprise": true, "exampleHeight": 610, "modules": ["clientside", "rowgrouping", "filterpanel", "menu", "setfilter"] }'></grid-example>

-## Filtering on secondary columns
+### Filtering on Secondary Columns

-When pivot mode is enabled, you may also [filter](/filtering-overview/) on the generated secondary columns using the column menu, or [floating filters](/floating-filters/).
+When pivot mode is enabled, you may also [Filter](/filtering-overview/) on the generated secondary columns using the column menu, or [Floating Filters](/floating-filters/).

 <snippet>
 |const gridOptions = {